CBD 101

 Ingestibles are exactly what they sound like, any product that can be ingested.
 These CBD products can range from gummies to capsules, to liquid drinks.

-Apply our uniquely blended products directly onto the skin to generate a therapeutic effect with our lotions, salves, and massage oils.
+Apply our uniquely blended products directly onto the skin with our lotions, salves, and massage oils.

 The best way to start a CBD regimen is to begin by taking the minimum recommendation, and increasing the amount as needed— and most importantly, consistency is key.
 Be patient, as it may take a few days for your body to “balance” and begin experiencing the cannabinoid benefits.
 As regular, continued use is realized, the body will continue to remain balanced.
 Before you start taking CBD oil, it’s essential to ask the right questions.